renovatebot/renovate/docs/usage/self-hosted-configuration.md

 ## writeDiscoveredRepos

+The defaut behavior is for Renovate to process the repositories it finds.
-Optional parameter which allows to write the discovered repositories into a JSON file instead of renovating them.
+But you can use this optional parameter to let Renovate write the discovered repositories to a JSON file and exit.

 Usage: `renovate --write-discovered-repos=/tmp/renovate-repos.json`